How to Make Getting an IV Less Painful

 If you have a pediatric patient who is nervous about getting an IV inserted, there are a number of child-friendly steps you can take to help put them at ease.

-Children learn best through playing.
+Medical play can help children process and ‘work out’ their medical experiences.
 Try using child-friendly words and demonstrate medical procedures using medical play strategies.

 Ask the caregiver to bring in a toy or beloved stuffed animal.